dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 ## 2 - Conclusion

-So far this seems like one of the best options for converting a simple three.js looping animation to a stand alone webm file.
-I might till want to look into other options, but some of them are more complex then that need to be, or I could not find a way to build the file on a frame by frame basis which is what I want to do.
+So far this seems like one of the best options for converting a simple three.js looping animation to a stand alone webm file, or at least it was until things broke with it.
+So then I will still want to look into other options for this sort of thing, but some of them are more complex then that need to be, or I could not find a way to build the file on a frame by frame basis which is what I want to do.
+Because of the code breaking changes that have happed as of thins writing I have been r3educed to having to use a solution that involves creating a collection of PNG files and then using the [program ffmpeg to create a video](/2022/03/04/linux-ffmpeg/) file that way.

 Still the use of whammy will allow me to create a webm file of an animation using three.js, from there it is just a question of what I do with that.
 With that said I have found that I like to use a [program called Open Shot](https://www.openshot.org/) to create a finished video with audio.
 I could also use just about any video editing program with one or more webm files crated with whammy, and then do editing and any additional processing to create a finished product of some kind.